 …in Istria…

-The 35th Croatia Open ATP Tennis tournament will take place at the end of July in Umag.
+The 36th Croatia Open ATP Tennis tournament will take place from 10th to 19th July 2026.
 A clutch of top men’s players, including some of the best Croatian players, take part in this ATP 250-level event.
 In 2021, it was the first-ever tournament win for a young Mr Carlos Alcaraz!
+The following year, he reached the final again, only to be defeated by Jannik Sinner – clearly the start of the rivalry!
 There are also several other celebrations taking place that accompany the tennis, making it quite a fun tournament to attend.

 …in North Dalmatia…